bbauska/zombiePolitics/README.md

 ical care-all of which helped liind tax breaks for the inordinately rich.
-Sadly, it now seems reasonable to assume that under the current financial crisis non-privileged youth will experience even greater economic and educational hardships, while becoming even more invisible to the larger society.
+Sadly, it now seems reasonable to assume that under the current financial crisis non-privileged youth will experience even greater economic and educational hardships, while becoming even more invisible to the larger society.</p>

-The toll in human suffering that results from these policies of punishment and neglect becomes clear in shocking stories about poor white and minority youth who literally die because they lack health insurance, often have to fend for themselves in the face of life’s tragedies, and increasingly are excommunicated from the sphere
+<p>The toll in human suffering that results from these policies of punishment and
+neglect becomes clear in shocking stories about poor white and minority youth who literally die because they lack health insurance, often have to fend for themselves in the face of life’s tragedies, and increasingly are excommunicated from the sphere